Kiksa05/E-Bike-Rental/README.md

 The application allows users to register, browse available e-bikes, and reserve a bike for a specific time.
 After placing a reservation, the request must be approved by an administrator before the bike can be confirmed for use.

 ## Key Features:
-User Registration: New users can create an account to start making reservations.
+- User Registration: New users can create an account to start making reservations.
-Bike Reservation: Select an available e-bike and submit a reservation request.
+- Bike Reservation: Select an available e-bike and submit a reservation request.
-Admin Confirmation: All reservations require administrator approval before the bike is confirmed for the user.
+- Admin Confirmation: All reservations require administrator approval before the bike is confirmed for the user.
-Real-time Status Updates: Users can view the status of their reservation (pending, approved, or declined).
+- Real-time Status Updates: Users can view the status of their reservation (pending, approved, or declined).

-Technologies Used
+## Technologies Used
-Backend: Spring Boot
+- Backend: Spring Boot
-Frontend: React
+- Frontend: React
-Database: H2 (for development, switchable to other DBs in production) API Documentation: Swagger UI (for testing API endpoints)
+- Database: MySQL

 ## Installation Guide
-#Prerequisites
+Prerequisites
 Ensure you have the following installed on your machine:

 - Java (JDK 17 or higher)